yifan1130/yifan1130.github.io/_pages/about.md

 I received my Bachelor's degree in Computer Science from Georgia Institute of Technology, where I am very fortunate to work with Prof. [Tuo Zhao](https://www2.isye.gatech.edu/~tzhao80/).
 I am also very fortunate to spend a wonderful summer with Dr. [Yu Gan](https://gy1005.github.io/) and Prof. [Fan Lai](http://fanlai.me) as a student researcher in Systems Research@Google in summer 2024, and with Dr. [Moyan Li](https://www.linkedin.com/in/moyan-li-628305195/) and Dr. [Shaoyuan Xu](https://www.linkedin.com/in/shaoyuan-xu-1301a0174/) as an applied scientist intern in Amazon in summer 2025.

 My research interests lie in building efficient systems for supporting large language models, multi-agent systems, and GenAI.
+Our work has been trialed in real-world deployments.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.